favorrio/ios-swift-sdk/README.md

 ## Building Favorr Cross Promotion Network SDK

-In case you don't want to use the precompiled version, you can build Realm yourself from source.
+In case you don't want to use the precompiled version, you can build Favorr Cross Promotion SDK yourself from source.

 Prerequisites:

-* Building Realm requires Xcode 8.x.
+* Building Favorr Cross Promotion SDK requires Xcode 8.x.
-* If cloning from git, submodules are required: `git submodule update --init —recursive`.

 ## Contributing